 While JP was enormously proud of his career with the military it was not without lasting trauma and a constant battle with PTSD.
 In 2018 JP found PTSD Projects Canada Support groups and was blown away by the amount of support and comfort they gave him.
 He had found people that could relate to him and that he could relate to.

 In December of 2019 life gave Jean-Pierre the best gift of all, a grand-daughter.
 His trip to meet her was four days of sheer peace and joy.
 He said: “Quand je la tiens dans mes bras j’oublie tout.”
 Those four days were the best days of his adult life.

 JP’s memory will be cherished by all those whose lives were touched by him.

 A celebration of life for Jean-Pierre Millette, will be held at 2:00 pm on Saturday, January 25, 2020 at Crossings Funeral Care.

 In lieu of flowers the family is requesting donations be made to PTSD Projects Canada Inc. 124 Hazelnut Drive, Kleefeld MB R0A 0V1, or by e-transfer to firstname.lastname@example.org

-To send flowers to Jean-Pierre's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jean-Pierre Millette, please visit our floral store.